tsl-html-css/Coffee/README.md

 ## Responsive requirements

-* Create at least 2 breakpoints.
-* The first breakpoint should be at 768px, a standard screen size.
-The four columns should go down to two columns.
-* The next breakpoint should be at 480px, a good benchmark for mobile devices.
-The four columns should go down to a single column, and the paragraphs at the top should also be a single column.
+### Below 480px

+* Only show the coffee bean background behind the title, not the text below it.
+* One column of header text.
+* Don't use any columns for the coffee types.

+### Above 480px

+* Header paragraphs to two columns.
+* Put the coffee types in two columns.

+### Above 768px

+* Put the coffee types into four columns.

-## Transitions to include
+## Transitions

 Create different transitions to spice things up.
 Include the following: